Altermagnetism and Superconductivity: A Short Historical Review: II. A tale of three

-You can find that the hoppings which are spin-independent but orientation-dependent in Eq.\ref{eq:s-d-model-2} now acquire a spin dependent in Eq.\ref{eq:s-d-model-3}, which leads to spin splitting and SML.
-To explicitly contrast Eq.\ref{eq:s-d-model-3} to the known expressions of multipole basis discussed earlier.
-To see this, we use $cosk \approx 1 - k^2/2$ and $sink \approx k$ to expand the spectrum Eq.\ref{eq:s-d-model-3} around $\Gamma$ point:
+You can find that anisotropic spin-independent hoppings in Eq.\ref{eq:s-d-model-2} now becomes NRSML in Eq.\ref{eq:s-d-model-3}.
+To contrast Eq.\ref{eq:s-d-model-3} to the known expressions of multipole basis discussed earlier, we use $\cos k \approx 1 - k^2/2$ and $\sin k \approx k$ to expand the spectrum Eq.\ref{eq:s-d-model-3} around $\Gamma$ point: